millerlaboratory/1000g_ONT/Tandem Repeat Analysis/README.md

 **Part One Assembling the bed file for geneotyping**

-See the shell script  for how the loci genotyped were selected, the original motif set can be found here: https://zenodo.org/records/835736
+See the shell script  for how the loci genotyped were selected, the original motif set can be found here: https://zenodo.org/records/835736.
+Motifs for chrX:67545317-67545419 were manually edited to account for amino acid codons for the enitre region, not just the repeat.
-The file is also included.

 **Part Two: Run Vamos**